in-toto/witness/docs/commands.md

   -o, --outfile string                                    File to write signed data to
       --signer-file-cert-path string                      Path to the file containing the certificate for the private key --signer-file-intermediate-paths strings            Paths to files containing intermediates required to establish trust of the signer's certificate to a root
+      --signer-file-key-passphrase string                 Passphrase to decrypt the private key (prefer key-passphrase-path).
+      --signer-file-key-passphrase-path string            Path to a file containing the private key passphrase.
   -k, --signer-file-key-path string                       Path to the file containing the private key
       --signer-fulcio-oidc-client-id string               OIDC client ID to use for authentication --signer-fulcio-oidc-issuer string                  OIDC issuer to use for authentication